Quickstart

 This quickstart takes you from nothing installed to a real agent running under enforcement: its outbound calls are checked against policy, allowed or denied, and written to the audit log.

-firma ships as a single precompiled static binary.
-You do not need Rust, a build toolchain, or any API keys to follow this page.
+The default install path uses a single precompiled static binary.
+You do not need a build toolchain, or any API keys, unless you choose to build from source.

 Install

-Section titled “Install”OpenFirma is installed with a one-line script.
-It downloads the right binary for your platform, puts it on your PATH, and offers to scaffold your first project.
+Section titled “Install”OpenFirma can be installed with a one-line script or built from source.
+The script downloads the right binary for your platform, puts it on your PATH, and offers to scaffold your first project.

 -